Geometric nullstellensatz and symbolic powers on arbitrary varieties: Multiplier ideals

-It is standard to check (cf. \cite[Lemma 1.3.]{Ein:UniBdSymPw} or the last paragraph of \cite{Ein:MultIdeaMatherDis}) that there is a unique maximal element in the set (\ref{eq:02}), which is the so called asymptotic Mather multiplier ideals.
+It is standard to check (cf. \cite[Lemma 1.3.]{Ein:UniBdSymPw} or the last paragraph of \cite{Ein:MultIdeaMatherDis}) that there is a unique maximal element in the set (\ref{eq:02}), which is the so called asymptotic Mather-Jacobian multiplier ideal.